David13590/docker-compose-MQTT/README.md

 ## Setup and deployment
 ### Requirements
 The requirede programs to run the project.
 Make sure that these are installed on the host machine.
+This doc is written for a debian host, some things may change when building on another OS.
 * Docker ([Guide to installing docker and docker compose on debian](https://docs.docker.com/engine/install/debian/))
 * Docker compose
 * A esp32 with a dallas DS18B20 from which you read the temperature